UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When setting up a new household, one of the biggest missed opportunities is placing every essential service under a single person’s name.
 You might be wondering exactly whose name should be on the utility bill.
 Instead of defaulting to one primary account holder for everything, you should use a strategic approach by assigning different bills to different roommates.

-First, this method distributes the financial liability evenly so that one person is not carrying the legal burden of thousands of dollars in annual utility costs.
-If the apartment has four roommates, one person can handle the electricity, one can manage the water and trash, and another can take ownership of the internet connection.
+First, this method distributes the financial liability evenly.
+The person whose name is on the bill is the one who assumes the legal responsibility and takes the credit score hit for any missed payments.
+By spreading the accounts around, one person is not carrying the legal burden of thousands of dollars in annual utility costs.
+If the apartment has four roommates, one person can handle the electricity, one can manage the water, and another can take ownership of the internet connection.

 More importantly, this strategy allows multiple individuals to build a positive credit history simultaneously.
-Consistent, on-time payments for utilities like power, water, and internet can be reported to major credit bureaus through opt-in services.
+Consistent, on-time payments for utilities can be reported to major credit bureaus through opt-in services.
 This approach fosters mutual accountability; if everyone is responsible for maintaining a service in their name, the entire household becomes equally invested in keeping payments punctual and the lights on.

 Creating a Roommate Utility Agreement